zcattacz/alasql_wiki/How-to-upload-form-for-txt-and-xlsx-in-javascript.md

 ### Answer

-You can read CSV or XLSX data with Alasql library.
+You can read CSV or XLSX data with AlaSQL library.
 It uses [js-xlsx](js-xlsx) library.

 If you read data from server:
 ```js